-Whether you’re the beneficiary of a trust, are serving as a trustee, or simply want to create one as part of your estate plan, the legal team at FloridaProbateSite.com can help.
-We provide clear answers and explanations, sound guidance on “all things trusts” and the effective legal assistance required to protect your interests as a beneficiary or carry out your legal duties as a trustee with confidence.
+Whether you are the beneficiary of a trust, are serving as a trustee, or simply want to create one as part of your estate plan, the legal team at Kramer A. Litvak, P.A., can help.
+We provide clear answers and explanations, sound guidance on “all things trusts,” and the effective legal assistance required to protect your interests as a beneficiary or carry out your legal duties as a trustee with confidence.

 Florida has complex statutes that pertain to trusts, trust administration and trustee responsibilities.
 Understanding the trustee’s role and his or her basic legal duties is imperative for anyone who is acting as a trustee.
-These responsibilities include the primary duty to administer the trust in accordance with the trust’s terms and purpose, as well as many others, including:
+We offer helpful legal guidance to trustees with responsibilities that include:

 - Duties of loyalty and impartiality to all of the trust’s beneficiaries

 - A duty to collect, protect and control trust assets

 - A duty to administer the trust prudently

 - A duty to invest and manage trust investment assets as a prudent investor would